sandraC1996/Cota_Portfolio/FP3.md

 ## Reference and Citations
+Through Shorthand you can see the reference and citations for the story.

-All the information used for this story can be found below:
+Also, all the information used for this story can be found below:

 ### Images